theupdateframework/pep-maximum-security-model/README.rst

     PyPI wants to support a build farm in the future.
 Unfortunately, if wheels are auto-generated externally, developer signatures for these wheels are unlikely.
-However, there might still be a benefit to generating wheels from source distributions that *are* [LV: why is 'are' in italics?] signed by developers (provided that
-    reproducible wheels are possible).
+However, there might still be a benefit to generating wheels from source distributions that are signed by developers (provided that reproducible wheels are possible).
 Another possibility is to optionally delegate trust of these wheels to an online role.